-According to Orthodox ecclesiology, which understands itself as being wholly eucharistic, the church is "episcopocentric."
-On the one hand, the bishop as alter Christus mediates the presence of Christ and secures the catholicity of the local church.
+According to Orthodox ecclesiology, which understands itself as being wholly eucharistic, the church is "episcopocentric."14 On the one hand, the bishop as alter Christus mediates the presence of Christ and secures the catholicity of the local church.
 On the other hand, as alter apostolus he connects all the various local churches in time (apostolicity) and space (conciliarity).
-In these two functions, the bishop is indispensable for the event of the eucharistic gathering and thus also for the ecclesiality of the local church.
-From this it follows that no local church standing outside the Orthodox communion of churches can be designated as a church, not even a local church genuinely standing in the apostolic succession, because it lacks synchronic communion with all other churches.
+In these two functions, the bishop is indispensable for the event of the eucharistic gathering and thus also for the ecclesiality of the local church.15 From this it follows that no local church standing outside the Orthodox communion of churches can be designated as a church, not even a local church genuinely standing in the apostolic succession, because it lacks synchronic communion with all other churches.

 A second condition of ecclesiality both in the Catholic and in the Orthodox traditions is the people.
 According the Ratzinger, laypersons are not the passive objects of the priests' liturgical activity.
 The priest is the subject only insofar as he embodies the liturgy as an ecclesial event.
-The real human subject of the liturgy is the "entire ecclesia sancta," and the individual priest is such only insofar as he embodies the larger church.
-This is why the congregation may not itself "perform liturgical acts," but rather must receive the liturgy from the universal church.
-According to Orthodox tradition, there can be no eucharistic gathering without the presence of both the bishop and the people: the relation "bishop - laity" at the level of the local church corresponds to the relation "Christ - church" at the level of the universal church.
-Because the laity alone can say the liturgically necessary "amen," the laity possesses an indispensable status in the eucharistic gathering, albeit, at least from the Free Church perspective, a not particularly dignified status.
+The real human subject of the liturgy is the "entire ecclesia sancta,"16 and the individual priest is such only insofar as he embodies the larger church.
+This is why the congregation may not itself "perform liturgical acts," but rather must receive the liturgy from the universal church.17 According to Orthodox tradition, there can be no eucharistic gathering without the presence of both the bishop and the people: the relation "bishop - laity" at the level of the local church corresponds to the relation "Christ - church" at the level of the universal church.
+Because the laity alone can say the liturgically necessary "amen," the laity possesses an indispensable status in the eucharistic gathering, albeit, at least from the Free Church perspective, a not particularly dignified status.18

 2. In addition to the word, the sacraments, and the presence of the people, the early Free Church tradition emphasized two other conditions regarding the constitutive presence of the Spirit of Christ in a church.
 The first was obedience to Christ's commandments.
-The members of a true church, writes John Smyth, "are men separated from all known syn, practicing the whol will of God knowne vnto them."
-According to the familiar Puritan syllogismus practicus, true faith can reside in a person's heart only if that faith manifests itself in good works, and without true faith there is no indwelling of Christ through the Spirit within human beings.
-Similarly also with the church: by tolerating impenitent sinners in its midst, it shows that Christ is not present in it and that it is not a true church.
+The members of a true church, writes John Smyth, "are men separated from all known syn, practicing the whol will of God knowne

-- 11. Lumen gentium 26; Unitatis redintegratio 3.
+Lumen gentium 26; Unitatis redintegratio 3.

-- 12. See 1.2.2 and 1.4.5 above.
+See 1.2.2 and 1.45 above.

-- 13. Lumen gentium 26; Unitatis redintegratio 3.
+Lumen gentium 26; Unitatis redintegratio 3.

-- 14. Zizioulas, "Die pneumatologische Dimension," 140.
+Zizioulas, "Die pneumatologische Dimension," 140.

-- 15. See II.4.2.2 and II.4.4.1 above.
+See II.4.2.2 and II.4.4.1 above.

-- 16. Ratzinger, Volk, 149, note 55.
+Ratzinger, Volk, 149, note 55.

-- 17. See 1.5.3 above.
+See I.5.3 above.

-- 18. See II.4.3.1 above.
+See II.4.3.1 above.